 Pacific Aviation Museum

-Also located on Ford Island, the Pacific Aviation Museum is home to Hawaii’s largest collection of aircraft on view in hangars that survived the 1941 attack.
-General admission is $25.
+Also located on Ford Island, the Pearl Harbor Aviation Museum is home to Hawaii’s largest collection of aircraft on view in hangars that survived the 1941 attack.
+General admission is $20 when tickets are purchased online.
 As with the USS Missouri, you’ll need to take the Ford Island shuttle to reach this museum.
 Photo ID is required for the shuttle.

 USS Oklahoma Memorial

 Also on Ford Island is the USS Oklahoma Memorial.
-Hit by nine torpedoes, the warship sank within the first ten minutes of the attack on Pearl Harbor with 429 sailors and marines losing their lives.
-The Memorial features a white marble column of each of person who died on board.
+Hit by nine torpedoes, the warship sank within the first 10 minutes of the attack on Pearl Harbor with 429 sailors and marines losing their lives.
+The memorial features a white marble column of each of person who died on board.
 It’s free to visit.

 Do you have a connection to Pearl Harbor?
 We would love to hear about your time at this historic site.